Cinema Italiano

-Cinema Italiano is one of 3 original songs that were written for the 2009 film Nine, an adaption of the 1982 musical of the same name.
+"Cinema Italiano" is one of three original songs written for the 2009 film Nine, an adaption of the 1982 musical of the same name.
 It is sung by Kate Hudson's character, and written by Maury Yeston who penned all the songs from the musical.
+It was nominated for Best Original Song for both a Golden Globe and Critic's Choice Award.

 Conception

-Incontention notes "Hudson’s Vogue journalist Stephanie was expanded considerably for the film", and AllMusic explains the song was written "allowing for a newly created part for Hudson to play".

-She is an "avid fan of Guido Contini's movies -- but for all the wrong reasons.
+Incontention.com stated: "Hudson's Vogue journalist Stephanie was expanded considerably for the film", and the song was written for the part.
+She is an "avid fan of Guido Contini's movies – but for all the wrong reasons.
 She loves the style over the content."

-Maury Yeston explained the motivation behind the character and the purpose of the song within the context of the film:
+Maury Yeston described the motivation behind the character, and the purpose of the song within the context of the film:

 Production

 Producer and choreographer John DeLuca explained the song's production: